JamesNK/BookOfDotNetOSS/docs/introduction.md

 # Introduction

-The Book of .NET OSS provides recommendations for developers to create strong and stable .NET OSS libraries.
-This documentation focuses on *what* and the *why* when building a .NET library, not *how*.
+This set of guidelines provides recommendations for developers to create high quality .NET libraries.
+This documentation focuses on the *what* and the *why* when building a .NET library, not the *how*.
 After each topic there are links to more information, usually to detailed documentation and references.

 ## Recommendations